What is IVF?

 - Does the clinic allow unused embryos to be donated to research or other infertile couples?

 - Does the clinic allow and perform disposal of unused embryos?

 - Is egg donation an option at this clinic, if necessary?

 Because the IVF process is complex and can take a toll financially, prospective patients should ask about financing and payment options.
 Often insurance does not cover the full cost of IVF.
-Because of this high price, many clinics offer financing options, such as our Attain program.
+Because of this high price, many clinics offer financing options.
 Identifying clinics that offer these types of options can help patients find the best clinic for them.